TexasInstruments/motor-control-sdk/docs_src/docs/api_guide/examples/sdfm_examples.md

 This page lists all the examples of ICSSG %SDFM available in this SDK.
 Following sections describe the features available in each of the examples.

-The ICSS %SDFM driver provides a well defined set of APIs to expose sigma delta interface.
+The ICSS %SDFM driver provides a well-defined set of APIs to expose sigma delta interface.

-The ICSS %SDFM examples invoke these APIs to
+The ICSS %SDFM examples invoke these APIs to:
 - Set %SDFM channels
 - Set Accumulator (ACC) source, Normal Current (NC) Over-sampling Ratio (OSR), Over-current (OC) OSR, Clock source and Clock inversion
 - Enable/disable threshold comparators
 - Set high and low threshold values
 - Enable Zero Cross and set Zero cross threshold value
-- configure normal current sample trigger time (time for read sample)
+- Configure normal current sample trigger time (time for read sample)
 - Enable and disable double update
 - Inform firmware to enable %SDFM mode
-- Configure and fast detect block
+- Configure the fast detect block
 - Enable PRU load share mode
 - Enable Phase Compensation

-Once these steps are executed
+Once these steps are executed:
-- ICSS %SDFM example waits for a interrupt (trigger by %SDFM firmware) to read sample data
+- ICSS %SDFM example waits for an interrupt (triggered by %SDFM firmware) to read sample data
-- when interrupt occurs, example reads sample data from DMEM and again comes back to waiting loop
+- When interrupt occurs, example reads sample data from DMEM and again comes back to waiting loop

 # SDFM SysConfig {#SDFM_SYSCFG}
 %SDFM has SysConfig support to initialize %SDFM parameters and configure %SDFM pins.